Aneurin Barnard biography

 In the 2018 comedy action/adventure Dead in a Week (Or Your Money Back) , he starred opposite Tom Wilkinson, who played a hitman trying to kill Aneurin's character, William, who is so depressed at the beginning of the film that he wants to die, then changes his mind.

-Aneurin has roles in a number of other films lined up, including playing Steerforth in a new adaptation of Charles Dickens' David Copperfield, titled The Personal History of David Copperfield (2019), as well as the role of Boris Pavlikovsky in The Goldfinch (2019), starring Nicole Kidman and Ansel Elgort.
-He also plays Paul Langevin in Radioactive (2019), about scientist Marie Curie and her husband, which will screen at the 2019 Toronto International Film Festival.
+Aneurin has roles in a number of other films lined up, including playing Steerforth in a new adaptation of Charles Dickens' David Copperfield, titled The Personal History of David Copperfield (2019), as well as the role of adult Boris Pavlikovsky in The Goldfinch (2019), starring Nicole Kidman and Ansel Elgort.
+He also plays Paul Langevin in Radioactive (2019), about scientist Marie Curie and her husband, all three of which will screen at the 2019 Toronto International Film Festival.

 Aneurin Barnard Filmography